Peter Lundin: Media

-The publishing house of Danish newspaper Ekstra Bladet sparked a lot of debate when it announced plans in 2001 to cooperate with Lundin to write a book about him.
-The plans, however, were dropped shortly after the announcement - on the grounds that the book would not contain enough "news and quality content".
+The publishing house of Danish newspaper Ekstra Bladet sparked a lot of debate when it announced plans in 2001 to cooperate with Lundin to writing his memoir.
+The plans, however, were dropped shortly after the announcement - on the grounds that the book would not contain enough "news and quality content."

 In 2002, TvDanmark2 asked for the program Sensing Murder, where clairvoyants tried to find the bodies of Marianne Pedersen and her two sons.
-Many places on Zealand, among other things, landfills and cemeteries near Faxe and Køge were investigated, but the clairvoyants failed to find the bodies.
+Many places on Zealand, including landfills and cemeteries near Faxe and Køge were investigated, but the clairvoyants failed to find the bodies.

 In 2003, the book Sagen Lundin.
 Forbrydelsen, opklaringen, medierne og ondskaben (The Lundin Case.
 The crime, the investigation, the media, and the evil) by Palle Bruus Jensen was released, including analyses by a psychiatrist, Henrik Day Poulsen.

-In 2009, Lundin and the co-author Rikke Pedersen published the book titled A murderer's confessions on the publishing house Turbulenz.
-The book is an autobiography in which he talks about his childhood, his close relationship with his mother and the life behind the bars.
+In 2009, Lundin and the co-author Rikke Pedersen published the book titled A Murderer's Confessions from the publishing house Turbulenz.
+The book is an autobiography in which he talks about his childhood, his close relationship with his mother, and life behind the bars.
 It was initially not a great success, but after a month had sold 5,000 copies.